aschwoegl/ML-Projects/README.md

 The Boston_House.py file is a simple regression project that predicts the house value of homes in a Boston Housing data set.
 Schwoegl_regression_project_2015 is a regression project I completed in 2015 prediciting the NHL teams that would qualify for the 2015 -2016 season playoffs.

-Additionally here is a link to my data visualization projects: https://public.tableau.com/profile/austin.schwoegl#!/
+Additionally here is a link to my Tableau data visualization projects: https://public.tableau.com/profile/austin.schwoegl#!/